Technology-Notes/kiemlicz-util-wiki/Salt-Modules.md

 ### Ordering states
 Salt supports two ordering modes:
  1. _Definition order_: in the order of appearance in `top.sls` file, thus it is the filename that determines order.
 Then the states are executed by the order of appearance in the state file itself.
-The `include`d files that were defined later than including file are executed first, `inculde` takes precedence.
+The `include`d files that were defined after **including** file are executed first. `inculde` takes precedence.
  2. _Lexicographic order_: states are sorted by: their _name_, _function_ and then by _state ID_.
 Enable with configuration option: `state_auto_order: False`, the `include` statement in `sls` files doesn't affect the order at all.